 Dallas resident accused man of exposing himself to kids.
 One is dead, other is in jail

-A Dallas man accused of shooting to death a man during a fight told authorities the two began fighting when he accused the victim of exposing himself to his children.
+A Dallas man charged with shooting another man to death during a fight told authorities the two fought after he accused the shooting victim of exposing himself to children.

 The two men fought on Nov.
-1 near a Dallas store, but Antonio Dunn told Dallas police he opened fire on the victim when the victim pulled a knife out, according to an arrest warrant.
+1 near a Dallas store.
+Antonio Dunn told Dallas police he opened fire on the other man, Henry Crayton, when Crayton pulled a knife out, according to an arrest warrant.

 Dunn, 34, was arrested late Tuesday and faces a charge of murder in the case.